 Plant Hardiness Zones are a method developed by the USDA that guide gardeners on what plants can grow within the wide ranging climates of the United States.
 They are intended to provide a temperature range in which a particular plant can successfully grow.

 This map is a guide to understanding what can be grown in your garden.
-Toggle zones on and off by clicking the buttons below and click 'Search Plants' to find plants suitable for the selected zones.
+Enter your ZIP code and click ‘Search’ to find your zone and temperature range.